RainWindWang/Key4hep_in_Docker_on_Mac/README.md

-# Key4hep_in_Docker_on_Mac
-Instructions and convenient macros for running key4hep from CernVM-FS in an el9 container on Mac.
+Here're some instructions and convenient macros for running key4hep from CernVM-FS (especially graphic interface) in an el9 container on Mac.